- Longtime CIA official

 - In 2011, he called for the FBI to eliminate its “offensive” curriculum/training materials which made reference to “jihad” and “radical Islam.”

 - Was appointed as CIA director by President Barack Obama in 2013

 In 1999, CIA director George Tenet appointed Brennan as his chief of staff.
 From March 2001 until 2003, Brennan served as the CIA’s deputy executive director.
 In 2003-04 he headed the newly created Terrorist Threat Integration Center, and in 2004-05 he directed the National Counterterrorism Center, a federal government organization responsible for counterterrorism efforts.
-In 2005 Brennan left government to become CEO of the Analysis Corporation, a Virginia company that supported the federal government’s counterterrorism efforts.
-He also chaired the Intelligence and National Security Alliance, a non-profit professional organization for public- and private-sector members of the United States Intelligence Community.
+In 2005 Brennan left government to become CEO of the Analysis Corporation, a Virginia-based company that supported the government’s counterterrorism endeavors.
+He also chaired the Intelligence & National Security Alliance, a non-profit professional organization for public- and private-sector members of the United States Intelligence Community.

-In a 2006 interview on C-SPAN, Brennan spoke of the Islamic terrorist group Hezbollah as an entity that merited a seat at the negotiating table along with the representatives of national governments from across the globe: “It would be nice to be able to put Hizballah [Hezbollah] in a category of being totally evil, but Hezbollah as an organization is a very complex one that has a terrorist arm to it.
+In a 2006 interview on C-SPAN, Brennan spoke of the Islamic terrorist group Hezbollah as an entity that merited a seat at the negotiating table along with the representatives of national governments from across the globe: “It would be nice to be able to put Hezbollah in a category of being totally evil, but Hezbollah as an organization is a very complex one that has a terrorist arm to it.
 It has a social and political nature to it as well.”

 When reporter Patrick Poole in September 2010 revealed that under Brennan’s watch, a known, high-level Hamas official in the U.S. had received a guided tour of the top-secret National Counterterrorism Center and FBI Academy at Quantico, Virginia, several former intelligence and defense officials called for Brennan to resign.